dotnet/csharpstandard/standard/expressions.md

     ;
 ```

 The left operand of an assignment shall be an expression classified as a variable, a property access, an indexer access, an event access or a tuple.
+A declaration expression is not directly permitted as a left operand, but may occur as a step in the evaluation of a deconstructing assignment.

 The `=` operator is called the ***simple assignment operator***.
 It assigns the value or values of the right operand to the variable, property, indexer element or tuple elements given by the left operand.
 The left operand of the simple assignment operator shall not be an event access (except as described in [§14.8.2](classes.md#1482-field-like-events)).
 The simple assignment operator is described in [§11.19.2](expressions.md#11192-simple-assignment).

-A simple assignment with a tuple as the left operand is called a ***deconstructing assignment***.
-It assigns elements of the right operand to each of the tuple elements of the left operand.
-Deconstructing assignment is described in §deconstructing-assignment-new-clause.

 The assignment operators other than the `=` operator are called the ***compound assignment operators***.
 These operators perform the indicated operation on the two operands, and then assign the resulting value to the variable, property, or indexer element given by the left operand.
-The left operand of a compound assignment operator shall not be a tuple.
+The left operand of a compound assignment operator shall not be a tuple or a discard.
 The compound assignment operators are described in [§11.19.3](expressions.md#11193-compound-assignment).

 The `+=` and `-=` operators with an event access expression as the left operand are called the ***event assignment operators***.
 No other assignment operator is valid with an event access as the left operand.
 The event assignment operators are described in [§11.19.4](expressions.md#11194-event-assignment).